 There are other cases outside of work that also require references.
 For example, landlords may ask for references from potential tenants, universities may ask for reference letters for prospective students.
-This guide focuses on references for employment purposes.
+This guide focuses on professional references for employment purposes.

 How does a company check references?

 There are multiple ways to collect a reference.
 How a reference is collected depends on the company, industry and geographical area.
 Here are the main methods for collecting references:

 Reference letters are the most traditional form of reference check but they can take a long time and mean added paperwork for the hiring manager.
 When referencing is done via email, it is almost always done through PDF or Word attachments, whether this is through asking questions or sending an online form for the referee to fill in.

 This can be the easiest way to collect a reference if the referee answers and is willing to speak.
 This can be time-consuming and difficult to schedule.
 Sometimes you won’t be able to get hold of the referee or you’ll being passed to HR.

 The referee may feel they can speak more candidly, but as the reference isn’t written down, you’ll only be able to refer back to the notes you make.